The skin: the essentials of its structure, its functions and its balance

 The hypodermis performs several important roles for the body⁶:

-The skin is a major sensory organ , rich in nerve endings distributed across its entire surface.
-These nerve fibers allow us to perceive touch , pressure , pain , and temperature variations .
+The skin is a major sensory organ, rich in nerve endings distributed across its entire surface.
+These nerve fibers allow us to perceive touch, pressure, pain, and temperature changes.
 This sensory function plays a fundamental role in protecting the body, providing rapid alerts in case of danger or aggression.
-It also allows the skin to adapt to its environment and modulate its physiological responses .
+It also allows the skin to adapt to its environment and modulate its physiological responses.
 Hypersensitivity of cutaneous nerve fibers can explain certain discomforts, such as those experienced by sensitive skin (tingling, burning sensations)⁷.

 Maintaining these different balances conditions the well-being of the skin, including its comfort, tolerance, and resilience.